OpenHFT/Chronicle-Map/README.md

 Chronicle Channels are similar to TCP replication, where each map has to be given a unique identifier, but when using Chronicle Channels its the channels that are used to identify the map.
 The identifier is used to identify the host/server.
-Each host must be give a unique identifier.
+Each host must be given a unique identifier.
+Each map must be given a unique Channel.

 ``` java